-In 2003, according to the beloved teen classic, The Lizzie Maguire Movie, being an outfit repeater was the cardinal sin of fashion and being an outfit rememberer was "just as pathetic."
-Sixteen years later (whoa), I commit both "crimes" at least once a week, and, refreshingly, nobody cares.
+In 2003, according to the beloved teen classic The Lizzie Maguire Movie, being an outfit repeater was the cardinal sin of fashion, and being an outfit rememberer was "just as pathetic."
+Eighteen years later (whoa), I commit both "crimes" at least once a week, and, refreshingly, nobody cares.
 We, the people of fashion culture, have finally let go of that ridiculous notion.
-Instead, we celebrate our most beloved outfits and favourite pieces by wearing them as much as we like.
-Easy!
+Instead, we celebrate our most beloved outfits and favourite pieces by wearing them as much as possible.

 We've recently seen more and more influencers making a point of repeating outfits and posting about it on Instagram.
 This shouldn't be something to call out, but all too often, influencers wear something once, get the likes, and toss that piece aside.
 However, that certainly isn't everyone.
-Some influencers will even proudly credit a piece as "old" in their caption, shining a light on the fact that they are unafraid to repeat a look.
+Some influencers will proudly credit a piece as "old" in their caption, shining a light on the fact that they are unafraid to repeat a look.

-It's not just classic pieces that people are wearing on repeat; it's cult and trending pieces too.
+It's not just classic pieces that people are wearing on repeat—it's cult and trending pieces, too.
 This shows that people are buying into the trends that they actually love rather buying into items solely for their popularity.
-If you love it, wear it over and over.
-Why not?
-With a bit of creativity and an attitude shift, re-wearing your favourite statement pieces can be entirely fabulous and push your style in a new direction.
+If you love it, wear it over and over and over.
+Why would you not?
+With a bit of creativity, styling tricks, and an attitude shift, rewearing your favourite statement pieces can be entirely fabulous and push your style in a new direction.
 We believe you should buy items to wear them as much as you can.

-Of course, it can be trickier to think of fresh ways to style louder pieces, but as always, that's where our Instagram community comes in with the inspiration.
-Keep scrolling to see how our favourite style stars are already leading the way and showing us how to wear cult pieces on repeat.
+It can be trickier to think of fresh ways to style louder pieces, but as always, that's where our Instagram community comes in with the inspiration.
+Keep scrolling to see how some of our go-to style stars are showing us how to wear cult pieces in several different ways.

-So before you give something away in your spring clear out (in fear you've worn it too many times), try shifting your perspective.
+So before you give something away in your 2021 spring clear out in fear you've worn it too many times, try shifting your perspective.
 Just because it's not a minimalist black tee doesn't mean you can't wear it over and over and just own the look.